nurmohammed840/databuf.rs/README.md

 ### 1. 🚀 Performance 🚀

 There is no performance penalty for using this library.
-Or we can say there is zero-cost.

-- Zero-copy deserialization:
-    Its mean that no data is copied.
+- Zero-copy deserialization: Its mean that no data is copied.
 Instead, the data is referenced.
-    Which is only possible (safely) in rust, Other languages have to use unsafe operations.

     ```rust
     use bin_layout::*;